kenigbolo/mixfit/README.md

 ```ruby
   { "user": {"username": "test-user", "weight": 80, "height": 1.73 } }
 ```
 when sent to the endpoint `/api/v1/users(.:format)` will automatically first search for an existing user with the the username `test-user`.
 If it finds a database record then it returns the `user` object.
-If it fails to find a `user` record persisted in the database then it creates a new record and returns the new `user` object and attaches the calculated BMI in the returend response.
-To update a user record the `put` or `patch` request to the update user endpoint must still conform to the body structure above.
+If it fails to find a `user` record persisted in the database then it creates a new record and returns the new `user` object as well as attaching the calculated BMI in the returend response.
+To update a user record `weight` and `height`, the `put` or `patch` request to the update user endpoint must still conform to the body structure above.

 The parameters `weight` and `height` permit only numbers i.e. integers and decimals. `Weight` expects value in `Kilograms` while `Height` expects it's values in `Meters`.
-This values are expected in those units in order to accurately calcukate you `Body Mass Index` returned as `bmi`
+These values are expected in those units in order to accurately calculate your `Body Mass Index` returned as `bmi`

 #### API Endpoints (Activity Level) - /api/v1/:user_id/activity_levels...